Investigate insights into three trials which utilized DAVA’s Physician Focused Trial Acceleration and Clinical Trial Education Workshops

 Comparison of Screening and Enrollment Rates for Sites According to Attendance at DAVA Accrual Workshops

 Tumor type: Hematologic malignancies post-autologous HSCT

 Enrollment Goal: 1,204

 Sites: 65-70 active autologous HSCT sites (US only) – Only 112 US adult transplant sites are accredited by the National Marrow Donor Program

 Goal of DAVA’s involvement: Use DAVA’s expertise and professional connections to identify accredited transplant sites willing to participate on the trial, including sites that had been previously unresponsive to the sponsor or who had previously declined to participate.

 Site recommendation tactics: Review the sponsor’s site list and identify potential new sites, identify the correct investigator contact at each site, and make direct MD-to-MD contacts with the site to discuss the trial and encourage interest in participating.

-Results: Despite the limited pool of sites and the sponsors’ previous attempts to gain sites’ commitment, DAVA obtained positive responses from 22 previously unresponsive sites, convert 22 negative responses to positive responses, and identify 3 previously uncontacted sites willing to participate on the trial.
+Results: Despite the limited pool of sites and the sponsors’ previous attempts to gain sites’ commitment, DAVA obtained positive responses from 22 previously unresponsive sites, converted 22 negative responses to positive responses, and identified 3 previously uncontacted sites willing to participate on the trial.
 In all, DAVA recommended 47 of the 67 total sites ultimately selected for the trial.